 Accounts-receivable financing, commonly referred to invoice factoring, is a funding solution companies use to bridge the cash-flow gap from slow-paying customers.

 The process works by selling your invoices to TCI Business Capital.
-The same-day you’ll receive up to a 95 percent advance on your invoice amount.
+The same day, you’ll receive a competitive advance on your invoice amount.
 Once your customer pays the invoice at a later date, the remaining will be remitted back to you, minus a small fee for our services.

 Our Salt Lake City invoice factoring programs are able to fund almost any B2B business that is waiting to get paid.
 Some of the industries we’ve provided a cash-flow solution to include: